romeOz/docker-mongodb/README.md

 Checking backup
 -------------------

-Check-data is the name of database `COLLECTION_NAME`.
+As the check-parameter is used a collection name `COLLECTION_NAME`.
+If necessary, you can specify a database name `DB_NAME`.

 ```bash
 docker run -it --rm \